 First of all, they are serving a la carte buffet, something buffet chasers nowadays look for because it gives an impression that the dishes are prepared upon order.
 Secondly, the price is affordable @ RM59.90++, not cheap but not too expensive too.
 And lastly, the restaurant does not impose any time limit so customers are allowed to stay on and eat until they are closed.

 Reservation is a must in the weekends (including Fridays) and you risk being turned away if you come as a walk in.
-Personally, I have tried to make a reservation a couple of times in the past few months and all of them were unsuccessful.
+I myself have tried to make a reservation a couple of times in the past few months and all of them were unsuccessful.
 Then when I finally got a reservation and was done with the meal, I kind of wished I didn’t know about this restaurant’s existence.

 Even though the a la carte buffet’s menu appears to have a lot of selection, but it’s merely an illusion because many of them are carb laden options.
 The items/ingredients feel repetitive with a different topping or cooking method.